apache/datafusion/datafusion/sqllogictest/README.md

 Test files that start with prefix `pg_compat_` verify compatibility with Postgres by running the same script files both with DataFusion and with Postgres

-In order to run the sqllogictests running against a previously running Postgres instance, do:
+In order to have the sqllogictest run against an existing running Postgres instance, do:

 ```shell
 PG_COMPAT=true PG_URI="postgresql://postgres@127.0.0.1/postgres" cargo test --features=postgres --test sqllogictests